emmanueltouzery/blog/posts/2016-10-13-teaching-racket.md

 easy.
 Certainly at worst next summer we'll do again something like that.

-My eldest, at 11, will have a course of programming at school this year, using `scratch`.
+My eldest, at 11, will have a course of programming at school this year, using `Scratch`.
 I'm curious of what she'll tell me about how much her experience with racket helped or not.

 [^threading]: Those macros don't ship with racket, you must install the